ten-protocol/go-ten/design/fast_finality.md

 #### Detect restarts on sequencer enclaves

-We allow validators to detect how often sequencer enclaves are restarted, incentivising good behaviour on behalf of the sequencer, and allowing the issue of a malicious (or incompetent) sequencer to be handled as a governance action.
+We allow validators to detect how often sequencer enclaves are restarted, incentivising good behaviour on behalf of the sequencer, and allowing the issue of a malicious (or incompetent) sequencer to be detected and handled as a governance action.
 For this to work, validators would have to actively assess whether the sequencer is doing an adequate job.

 There are two flavours of this.